Post Doctoral Researchers

 2017 Shane Brown Digging mechanics in sand crabs.
 Now at Cal Fish and Wildlife

 2016-2017 Caitlin Stapp Denticulation and functional anatomy of reproductive organs in cartilaginous fishes.
-Completed her M.S. degree at CSULB in the Stankowich lab.
+Completed her M.S. degree at CSULB in

 2015-2017 Arthur Loh Evolution of denticles on gill arches.